Published on August 31, 2021

 If you repeat a grade, and you have earned grades of D or higher, don’t repeat those same courses (unless you are ahead in your credit count).
 Take different courses so you can continue earning NCAA credits toward your requirements.
 NCAA will not grant credit for the same course taken twice.
 By junior or more likely senior year, when the NCAA reviews your profile, it is often too late to make up the credits.
-Don’t be one of the many reclassified students, who find out too late that they are short required credits and can’t play NCAA DI sports.
+Don’t be one of the many reclassified students, who find out too late that they are short the required credits and can’t play NCAA DI sports.

 The NCAA expects students to enroll in college within one year following their high school graduation.
 Some sports have an even shorter timeframe than that.

 Any longer than one year, and students must sit out their first year at college.
 The NCAA also counts one season of competition for every year they compete.
 So for those who graduate high school early, this doesn’t mean they get an additional year to delay their collegiate enrollment.

-Knowing these rules are important and unfortunately many families aren’t aware until it’s too late.
+Knowing these rules is important and unfortunately many families aren’t aware until it’s too late.
 Each year a student plays after their one year off, they will be charged a year of eligibility.
 NCAA full qualifier status also includes playing eligibility.
 You could be academically eligible but only approved for 3 years of playing if you did not enroll in college during the appropriate time frame.

 For some students, choosing to take an NCAA course after graduation can help boost their NCAA GPA.
 It’s also possible to re-take the SAT/ACT.

 The important thing to know is that you must have officially graduated from high school on time if you’re going to need additional course work to gain NCAA eligibility.
 If you meet your NCAA eligibility requirements after your first four years of high school, but don’t graduate on time, it is imperative that you make sure you meet your NCAA core course requirements during the first 4 years while also taking into account delayed enrollment rules at your high school, and/or state athletic association.